JialuZhang/starter-hugo-academic/content/authors/admin/_index.md

     url: https://uwaterloo.ca

 # Short bio (displayed in user profile at end of posts)
-bio: My academic work is in software engineering and programming education.
-It focuses on methods and tools that help students and developers understand, test, and improve programs.
+bio: "My academic work is in software engineering and programming education.
+It focuses on methods and tools that help students and developers understand, test, and improve programs."

 # Interests to show in About widget
 interests: